alphaa-particle/Movie_Recommending_System/README.md

-# Song_Recommending_System
+# Movie_Recommending_System
-Song recommending system made by text vectorization, It provides 5 closest movies for the input movie.
+Movie recommending system made by text vectorization, It provides 5 closest movies for the input movie.